zhaleff/zhaleff/README.md

 I code and learn frontend development, covering both UI and UX.
 I strive to create user-friendly experiences and I am committed to learning anything related to design.

-I do not write perfect code.
-I make mistakes, but I learn from the errors in my code.
-That is how I improve.

 This GitHub is strictly a hobby.
 It is not a professional portfolio or a resume.
 It is a personal space where I experiment, play with code, and treat programming as a leisure activity rather than a strict obligation.

 <br clear="right">